AlbertoCabreraJr/realtime-chat-app/README.md

 # Rooms

-A chat application that lets you communicate with other people (obviously).
-You can create a room, and other can join in it, and all of you can start communicating.
+A chat application that lets you create a room, where you and other people can communicate.
    ![Capture](https://user-images.githubusercontent.com/57309472/125153147-5866d900-e184-11eb-99e2-ccbaea6fd67f.PNG)

 ## Built With